Advanced Manufacturing to Power Utah's Future

 Why Utah

-Utah Energy was awarded Economic Development Tax Increment Financing (EDTIF) incentives by GOEO for its advanced manufacturing mission and potential future developments.
+Utah Energy was awarded Economic Development Tax Increment Financing (EDTIF) incentives by the Governor’s Office of Economic Opportunity (GOEO) for its advanced manufacturing mission and potential future developments.
 EDTIFs are a post-performance incentive and emphasize community strength and service.
-A company like Utah Energy only earns a benefit after it delivers on its development goals for the State.
+GOEO only awards EDTIF's after a project has delivered on its promise to bring economic benefit to the state.

 Learn more about Advanced Nuclear Technology and Programs in Utah.